michaelc-yu/michaelc-yu.github.io/_posts/2025-07-20-recsys-models.md

 ## <b>Wide & Deep Architectures</b>

 #### <b>Wide & Deep</b>
-Wide & Deep learning jointly trains wide linear models and deep neural networks to combine the benefits of memorization (wide part) and generalization (deep part) for recommender systems.<br>
+Wide & Deep learning trains wide linear models and deep neural networks together to combine the benefits of memorization (wide part) and generalization (deep part) for recommender systems.<br>
 The wide component's feature crosses are interpretable and effective and capturing known, explicit relationships.
 However, it also requires manual feature engineering to create effective crossing of features.
 For example (gender x city) or (item category x user membership).<br>

 The deep component is good at learning complex patterns.
 No manual feature engineering is required here since the model automatically learns through non-linear activation functions.<br>